Victoria has enlisted tried-and-trusted Tesla and Fluence to build two new big battery installations.

 This will be Fluence’s first venture in Australia.
 The joint venture between Siemens and AES has built numerous projects in other parts of the world, including a 100MW/400MWh project in Long Beach, California.

 The projects were due to come online over summer 2018, but the tendering process hit numerous delays, mostly with the funding model.
 In the end, ARENA stepped in and matched the Victorian government’s $25 million funding offer.

-ARENA CEO Ivor Frischknecht said Australia is a world-leader in battery storage, following grid-scale batteries in South Australia, which include the 100MW/129MWh Tesla big battery and the ARENA-funded 30MW/8MWh battery being built near the Wattle Point wind farm.
+ARENA CEO Ivor Frischknecht said Australia is a world-leader in battery storage, following grid-scale batteries in South Australia, which include the 100MW/129MWh one by Tesla and the 30MW/8MWh installation funded by ARENA that is being built near the Wattle Point wind farm.

 “ARENA is excited to be demonstrating the capabilities that these new batteries will provide in securing reliable electricity for western Victoria and to facilitate Victoria’s transition to renewable energy,” he said in a statement.